maguro27/UVIRT/README.md

 ## Explanation of this prepository
 - `gdwct`: Git submodule.
 We use [the official PyTorch implementation of the GDWCT paper](https://github.com/WonwoongCho/GDWCT).
-- `gitmodules`: For git submodule.
+- `.gitmodules`: For git submodule.
 - `data_loader_mpv.py`: Dataloader file for overwriting the gdwct dataloader.
 - `googleDrive_download_folder.py`: Script using PyDrive for downloading the preprocessed MPV dataset.
 - `mpv.yaml`: Config file for training UVIRT on the MPV dataset.